lorikayman/RebisTheory/src/lib/rebis_theory.md

 With this, we are left with the only lead of the __fiendish statues__, noted at the [beginning of the analysis of Owlite architecture](#owlite-architecture).

----

 #### Fiendish Statues

-Fiendish design of busts present within Owlite castles' halls of Scarlet Fortress, Owlite Academy and Moorcroft Manor:
+Fiendish design of busts found within castles' halls of Scarlet Fortress, Owlite Academy and Moorcroft Manor possess a few distinct design elements:

 - The statue's eyes resemble the most the [devilite yesmen](https://wiki.spiralknights.com/Yesman) with their circular, dot-like shape, and small pits beneath, outlining the eye sockets.
 - The mouth is also similar to devilites, having a jagged appearance, potentially meant to resemble teeth -- central tooth and 2 on each side for the status.
 Based on [yesmens'](https://wiki.spiralknights.com/Yesman#Yesman) underbite and other [devilites' overbite](https://wiki.spiralknights.com/Yesman#Devilite) within the textures, the lower jaw has 2 front teeth and upper jaw has 3 with one in the middle, similar to the statue.